 Algorithmics (*HESS) is a subject that provides a conceptual framework for structured problem solving in STEM (Science, Technology, Engineering and Mathematics) and in other disciplines that involve formal reasoning.
-The course has been developed in conjunction with VCAA and Monash and Melbourne Universities.
+The course has been developed in conjunction with VCAA, Monash and Melbourne Universities.

 This course fully contributes to ATAR scores as well as providing credit for university studies in Computer Science at Monash University, Swinburne University, University of Melbourne and, at other universities on request. (*Higher Education Scored Study)

 Who is it for?

-This subject is for students who enjoy the challenge of solving problems and puzzles involving logic, reasoning and imagination.
-Students learn how to think about problems in an abstract way and explore the different ways solutions can be found.
+This subject is for you if you enjoy the challenge of solving problems and puzzles involving logic, reasoning and imagination.
+You will learn how to think about problems in an abstract way and explore the different ways solutions can be found.

 This subject imparts thinking skills that can be used in any field of study that interacts with digital technology.
-In particular, it is ideal for students who are interested in studying Mathematics, Computer Science or Software Engineering at a tertiary level.
+In particular, it is ideal for you if you are interested in studying Mathematics, Computer Science or Software Engineering at a tertiary level.

 What do you do?